Aneesha2002/seat-booking-system/README.md

 This system simulates a real-world seat booking workflow where multiple users can attempt to reserve the same seats at the same time.

-To prevent double booking, the backend uses **PostgreSQL row-level locking (SELECT FOR UPDATE)** and a temporary seat locking mechanism.
-A seat is locked for a short time before booking is confirmed.
-If the booking is not completed, the lock expires automatically based on a timeout.
+To prevent double booking, the backend uses PostgreSQL row-level locking (SELECT FOR UPDATE) and a temporary seat locking mechanism.
+A seat is locked for a short duration before booking is confirmed.
+If the booking is not completed within the timeout period, the lock expires automatically and the seat becomes available again.

 ---